 Elements of a French gastronomic meal

-For a French meal to be “gastronomic,” in the UNESCO sense, it has to have certain elements including:
+A French gastronomic meal, in the UNESCO sense, must have certain elements, including:

 - Carefully selecting the dishes to prepare